solana-foundation/developer-content/content/courses/state-compression/generalized-state-compression.md

   tree is a specialized version of a Merkle tree.
 Unlike a standard Merkle tree, it allows multiple updates simultaneously without affecting transaction validity.
 - Data in a state-compressed program is not stored onchain.
-So you have to use indexers to keep an off-chain cache of the data.
-It's this off-chain cache data that is used to then verify against the onchain Merkle tree.
+So you must use **indexers** to keep an offchain cache of the data.
+This offchain cache is then used to verify the onchain Merkle tree.

 ## Lesson